onflow/flow-js-testing/docs/contracts.md

 main();
 ```

-While framework have automatic import resolver for Contracts you might want to know where it's currently deployed.
+While the framework has an automatic import resolver for Cadence code, you might want to know where (what address) your Contract is currently deployed to.
 We provide a method `getContractAddress` for this.

 ## `getContractAddress(name)`

-Returns address of the account where the contract is currently deployed.
+Returns the address of the account where the contract is currently deployed.

 #### Arguments